 Graphite Pencils

 Graphite pencils were first used by artists in France during the 17th century.
 They are great for outlining compositions, creating sketches, or even for applying shading to your artwork.
-Graphite pencils are one of the types of art mediums that are great for beginners as you can easily edit and change your art by erasing your mistakes and trying again until you get the desired result you are after.
+Graphite pencils are one of the types of art mediums that are great for beginners as you can easily edit and change your art.

 Color Pencils